 - Sitting with the patient for an hour or two to allow family members to attend necessary details of living or simply to refresh themselves from their caregiving,

-- Running errands, such as picking up grocery items or prescriptions,
+- Running errands, such as picking up grocery items,

 - Providing emotional support and comfort to patient and family,

 - Remaining with family during the bereavement period to offer comfort and support.

 - Stay in the home eight hours a day,

 - Administer medications.

 For more information on becoming a KershawHealth Hospice volunteer, contact: